PW Covington's writing is raw, powerful, and carries the voice of his hard-lived curriculum vitae. His poetry and prose

-The writer recently relocated to Northern New Mexico and remains involved in a variety of progressive and social causes, including homelessness outreach and prevention and Veteran's
+The writer moved to Northern New Mexico in 2017, and remains involved in a variety of progressive and social causes, including homelessness outreach and prevention and veteran's

 advocacy.
 He has worked with disaster relief teams in major disaster zones across the continent.
 He traveled to Standing Rock as a Water Protector and to Havana Cuba as an invited guest at the

 Covington also frequently donates his time and talents to benefits and other activities organized to support immigrants, human rights and social justice causes along the US/Mexico border.